 A matriculated student may attempt credit by examination by obtaining written approval from the academic dean's office.

 Degree Plan and Intention to Graduate

 Students are encouraged to file degree plans with the dean's office as soon as their academic goals are clearly defined.
-Students must file degree plan upon completing 60 hours of course work and no later than one year prior the intended semester of graduation.
-The Intention to Graduate form must also be filed one year before the intended date of graduation.
+Students must file degree plan upon completing 45 hours of course work.
+The Intention to Graduate form must be filed one year before the intended date of graduation.